 - Inhaling droplets sneezed by infected birds

 - using infected poultry for cooking

 - live markets where birds are sold

 - lung infections

 Patients require hospitalization with intensive monitoring and treatment.
-Oseltamavir (#Tamiflu), an antiviral drug has shown to reduce viral replication and improve survival.
-The drug has to be started preferably in the first 48hrs after onset of symptoms for best response but can be given in delayed cases also.
-In severe cases, the dosage and duration of therapy is extended.
+Oseltamivir (#Tamiflu), an antiviral drug has shown to reduce viral replication and improve survival.
+The drug has to be started preferably in the first 48hrs after the onset of symptoms for the best response but can be given in delayed cases also.
+In severe cases, the dosage and duration of therapy are extended.

 Don’t come into contact with any of the following:

 - Infected domesticated birds, such as chickens, turkeys, or ducks.

 - Cages and food or water containers used by infected birds.